 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

-Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 250 km/h on international lines and 200 km/h on conventional lines.
+Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 155 mph (250 km/h) on international lines and 125 mph (200 km/h) on conventional lines.
 These trains connect the cities of Madrid, Barcelona and Alicante with the other main Spanish cities.
 Alvia offers two types of classes – Turista (Second Class) and Preferente (First Class).
 The latter has wider seats, carriages with fewer seats, offers complimentary food and drinks, free newspapers, and access to parking and Club meeting rooms.

-The average journey time between Cádiz and Madrid is 4 hours and 56 minutes and the fastest journey time is 4 hours and 4 minutes.
-On an average weekday, there are 17 trains per day travelling from Cádiz to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Cádiz and Madrid is 14 hours and 21 minutes, with around 3 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.